Home

 Maltese native speakers vs Arabic native speakers

 How many people speak Maltese and Arabic languages tells about Maltese native speakers vs Arabic native speakers.
 The native language is also known as first language.
 Total 0.52 million people speak Maltese as native language while 206.00 million people speak Arabic as native language.
 You can also go to Maltese vs Arabic Dialects and find the total number of dialects in Maltese and Arabic language.
 In some regions, Maltese and Arabic languages are used as second language.
-No estimate of people speaking Maltese as second language and 246.00 million speakers who use Arabic as second language.
+There are 0.50 million speakers who use Maltese as second language and 246.00 million speakers who use Arabic as second language.

 Native Names of Maltese and Arabic